SCPTeam/lmet/README.md

-# lmet
+#LMet
-Lambda calculus enriched with service request operators (req), security sandboxes (box) and security metrics (met).
+A XText-based environment for the definition and composition of service contracts annotated with security metrics